PPF Calculator

 What is PPF?

-Public Provident Fund (PPF), launched in 1968 by the National Savings Institute under the Ministry of Finance, is a long-term investment scheme backed by the Government of India.
-To invest, one must open a PPF account, and the amount deposited in a financial year can be claimed as a deduction under Section 80C.
+Public Provident Fund (PPF), launched in 1968 by the National Savings Institute under the Ministry of Finance, is a long-term savings scheme backed by the Government of India.

 Formula for PPF Maturity